Operational measurement of relativistic equilibrium from stochastic fields alone: Comparison with existing diagnostics

-Conventional radiometry relies on absolute intensity or spectral features~\cite{Hutchinson2002}, and active techniques such as Thomson scattering extract temperature and velocity from calibrated spectral fits~\cite{Sheffield2011}, whereas the present method exploits field correlations and angular structure of stochastic radiation.
-Because correlation observables retain phase and polarization information lost in intensity measurements, they encode kinematic information inaccessible to standard radiometric techniques.
-Unlike Stokes-parameter polarimetry~\cite{RybickiLightman1979}, which characterizes intensity correlations within the electric field alone, the present observable involves cross-correlations between electric and magnetic fields.
+Conventional radiometry relies on absolute intensity or spectral features~\cite{Hutchinson2002}, and active techniques such as Thomson scattering extract temperature and velocity from calibrated spectral fits~\cite{Sheffield2011}.
+The present method instead exploits field correlations and the angular structure of stochastic radiation.
+Table~\ref{tab:comparison} summarizes the key differences.

+The $E$--$B$ cross-correlation observable (Eq.~\ref{eq:velocity_ratio}) accesses a sector of the field-strength tensor not probed by standard techniques.
+Unlike Stokes-parameter polarimetry~\cite{RybickiLightman1979}, which characterizes intensity correlations within the electric field alone ($\langle E_i E_j^*\rangle$), the present observable involves cross-correlations between electric and magnetic fields ($\langle E_i B_j^*\rangle$).
 This coupling arises from Lorentz mixing of field components and directly encodes the bulk velocity, providing kinematic information not contained in polarization measurements of thermal radiation.

-The reconstruction proceeds in three steps: (i) determine $\beta$ from the gain-independent E--B cross-spectral ratio, (ii) record angle-resolved electric-field noise spectra, and (iii) fit Eq.~(7), accounting for the medium response function $\sigma(\omega)$, to recover $(\beta, T_0)$ and thus $\beta^\mu$.
-Operationally, this procedure reconstructs the full inverse-temperature four-vector from passive electromagnetic observations alone, allowing the invariant rest temperature $T_0$ and four-velocity $u^\mu$ to be inferred without invoking any specific frame-dependent temperature transformation law.